Jacques Coetzee and John Frank Brown

 Samuel Jacques Coetzee (1971 – 31 April 1997) and John Frank Brown (born 1963), collectively known as The Cross-Dressing Killers, were a pair of South African serial killers who murdered four men and one teenage boy in the Johannesburg area from 1993 to 1995.
 The pair's nickname comes from Coetzee's part-time job as a drag queen.

-Both men were arraigned for the crimes, but Coetzee committed suicide ten days after their trial began.
+Both men were arraigned for the crimes, but Coetzee killed himself ten days after their trial began.
 Consequently, Brown was convicted on one murder charge and four counts of accessory to murder, for which he was given a life term.